BagPipe: Accelerating Deep Recommendation Model Training: Background Motivation

-Beyond spending a large proportion of training time in embedding lookups, the existing setup couples storage and compute resources used for training.
-For example, if the embedding tables for a model are extremely large but the compute requirements are very small, one still has to use large number of machines with GPUs to store the embedding tables.
-This often leads to sub-optimal use of compute resources.
+Beyond spending a majority of time in embedding lookups, existing systems also couple storage and compute resources, \eg if the embedding tables for a model are extremely large but the compute requirements are small, one still has to use a large number of GPU machines to store the embedding tables.
+This often leads to sub-optimal use of resources.

-\paragraph{Synchronous vs. Asynchronous Training.} To speed up training of DLRMs and improve resource utilization several prior works~\cite{huang2021hierarchical,acun2021understanding, gupta2020architectural} have proposed using asynchronous training methods.
-With asynchronous training the embedding fetch can happen in parallel.
-However, similar to other ML models, recent works ~\cite{huang2021hierarchical,mudigere2021software} have observed that using asynchrony can lead to degradation in accuracy for recommendation models.
-This degradation in accuracy is unacceptable to large enterprises as it often directly leads to loss in revenue~\cite{mudigere2021software}.
-Another reason data scientists avoid asynchronous training is the lack of reproducibility, which is necessary to reason about and compare different model versions.
-Therefore, in this work we focus on improving the performance of \emph{synchronous distributed training}.
+To alleviate the embedding access overhead and improve resource utilization, FAE~\cite{adnan2021high} performed an analysis of embedding accesses and observed a similar skew in embedding access (\S\ref{sec:access_patterns}) patterns.
+However, FAE uses a reordering approach by dividing examples into hot and cold batches based on their embedding accesses, this impacts the statistical efficiency as training continuously with hot batches changes the order of the training examples and can affect convergence~\cite{adnan2021high}.
+Further, it is not always possible to create batches that only access cached embeddings, because some models~\cite{li2018learning, lee2018collaborative} use features like Unique User ID (UUID) or Session ID~\cite{tuan20173d, tan2016improved, twardowski2016modelling} that are unlikely to be repeated and thus requiring at least one cache miss per example.
+Several other prior works~\cite{huang2021hierarchical,acun2021understanding, gupta2020architectural,miao2021het, lian2021persia} have proposed using asynchronous training to reduce embedding access overhead.
+With asynchronous training, embedding fetches can happen in the background, \eg in \het trainers can use embeddings that are stale up to a certain number of iterations.
+If embeddings are stale beyond the bound \het synchronizes those embeddings with the embedding server before a training iteration.
+However, similar to other ML models, recent works~\cite{huang2021hierarchical,mudigere2021software} have observed that asynchronous training can lead to degradation in accuracy for recommendation models.
+Accuracy degradation is \emph{unacceptable} to large enterprises as it often directly leads to a loss in revenue~\cite{mudigere2021software}.
+Asynchronous training is also avoided due to the lack of reproducibility, which is necessary to reason about and compare different model versions.
+Therefore, in this work we focus on designing a system for \emph{synchronous distributed training}.